Miej/Dynamic_Neural_Manifold/README.md

 In this case, we are considering each individual neuron in our neural network to occupy a single index in our adjacency matrix representation.
 DAGs with only 0 or 1 values are very useful for defining whether there is a connection between two nodes (or in this case, neurons), but I was interested in having the neural network be able to modify its own structure, and having a flat function with a single step is not particularly conducive to generating smooth gradients.
 So instead, (and admittedly a little inspired by the wrinkly structure of the brain), I choose to rather define the absolute value of the elements in the adjacency matrix within the range [0,1], and consider it to describe a measure of "closeness", such that a value of 1 would represent two nodes (neurons) that have zero distance between each other, and a value of 0 would represent two neurons with infinite distance between each other.
 This is helpful, but not sufficient.

-Another important consideration is that we want to find a way to enforce sparcity in our neural network in order to (ideally) limit the computational complexity, so along with our analog 'closeness' values in the adjacency matrix, we will also define a global threshold or cutoff value, below which we consider any 'closeness' values to be essentially zero.
+Another important consideration is that we want to find a way to enforce sparsity in our neural network in order to (ideally) limit the computational complexity, so along with our analog 'closeness' values in the adjacency matrix, we will also define a global threshold or cutoff value, below which we consider any 'closeness' values to be essentially zero.

 Now let's be a little more specific about the neurons we are using.
 Our network structure will contain three separate "types" of neurons:  input neurons, output neurons, and computational neurons.
 And we will subject them to the following constraints -